emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is good, feels very moderns, show search results as you type. ✔️
 1. Allows adding + searching your own subtitles. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watch list + favorites when you signup. ✔️
+1. Site has watch list + favorites, and you can login to sync them across devices. ✔️
 1. Site has good sorting option + a entire recommendation voting system. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️